tedyoung/awesome-java8/README.md

 # Tools

-Tools to help upgrade your code to Java 8, or other utilities that don't become part of your codebase.
+Tools to help upgrade your code to Java 8, generate code, or other utilities that don't become part of your codebase.

+* [FreeBuilder](https://github.com/google/FreeBuilder) - Writes builder-pattern builders for your code.
+Very well documented and supports all major IDEs and build tools.
+Supports Java 8 [mapper methods](https://github.com/google/FreeBuilder#accessor-methods).
 * [Modernizer](https://github.com/andrewgaul/modernizer-maven-plugin) - Use this Maven plugin to find out what libraries you can get rid of and replace with Java 8 (and 7) built-in classes.